 Less than 80% = F (Fail)

-ACLS and PALS certification exams must be passed in order to continue in the program.
-Failing either of these certification courses, ACLS or PALS, will constitute dismissal from the paramedic program.
-Each course’s total grade must be above 80% to continue in the program.
+American Heart Association (AHA), Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS) certification exams must be passed with a score of 84% or higher.
+Final course grades must be a minimum of 80% to continue in the program.
 If the student’s grade at the end of a course is less than 80%, the student will be dismissed from the program and receive a failing grade.

-Due to the accelerated nature and demands of the full-time paramedic program, student employment is not encouraged.
-This personal decision should be based on individual performance in the classroom, clinical education sites, and personal health.
-It is the desire of the EMS faculty that students be successful in the program and that essential learning is not compromised.
+Due to the accelerated nature and demands of the full-time paramedic program, outside employment is not recommended.
+However, this personal decision should be based on individual performance in the classroom and clinical sites.
 Students will not be excused from class or clinical assignments for personal work schedules.

 Cost of Attendance